Well, this essay has been sitting over in the UNhallowed collection for the last decade, but I’m no longer convinced that it needs to be.

-Of course, if he had done that, Gryffindor probably wouldn’t have taken the Cup at all.
+Of course, if he had done that, Gryffindor probably wouldn’t have taken the Cup after all.
 Either a Slytherin would have managed to earn his House some extra points or someone, probably Snape, would have managed to deduct one from Gryffindor, putting them behind again.

 Which is something that we are going to have to go on dealing with.
 Up to some point in Book 5, according to the Harry filter, Dumbledore could do no wrong — just as Snape could do nothing right.
-Once Harry hit the very worst stage of adolescence in Book 5, I suspected that for the first half of Book 6, Dumbledore would probably not manage to do anything right either.
+Once Harry hit the very worst stage of adolescence in Book 5, I suspected that at least for the first half of Book 6, Dumbledore would probably not manage to do anything right either.

 But up to the end of OotP we hadn’t ever officially looked at this head-on, because up to that point, Dumbledore was Harry’s “hero”.
 Moreover, until HBP, Dumbledore had been a rather distant figure.
 If Harry had been sitting in a classroom in front of him two days a week over the previous five years we might have gotten a slightly different view of him by then.
-And, now that Harry was actually learning something from Dumbledore, we were bound to get a different perspective.
+And, now that Harry was actually allegedly learning something from Dumbledore, we were bound to get a different perspective.

-What is more, even after he learned differently at the end of PoA, in the following month or two, when Albus must have been working in close consultation with Barty Crouch Sr over reviving the TriWizard Tournament, he never once thought to comment; “By the way, in the brief period that I had Black in custody, I discovered the disturbing information that Sirius Black was not the Potter’s Secret Keeper as I had been informed.
+What is more, even after he learned differently at the end of PoA, in the following month or two, when Albus must have been working in close consultation with Barty Crouch Sr over reviving the TriWizard Tournament, he never once thought to comment; “By the way, in the brief period that I had Black in custody, I discovered a disturbing possibility that Sirius Black may not have been the Potter’s Secret Keeper as I had originally been informed.
 What steps were taken to verify that it was Black’s wand which caused the explosion that killed all of those people?” ?

-I mean, it’s all very well to claim that no one would believe a couple of 13-year-olds and a werewolf, but really, as the Chief Warlock of the blooming Wizengamot, that is a reasonable question for him to have asked.
-Dumbledore is a Legilimens after all, and Black had been in his custody.
+I mean, it’s all very well to claim that no one would believe a couple of 13-year-olds and a werewolf, but really, as the Chief Warlock of the blooming Wizengamot, that is a reasonable question for him to have raised.
+Dumbledore is also a Legilimens after all, and Black had been in his custody.
 He could reasonably have implied that he had discovered the Black/Pettigrew switch himself.
 In fact, given the rapidity with which he turned up in the hospital wing after questioning Black the indications are that he did discover it himself.
 Why not at least bring the subject up if he believes Black now?
 (And in strict accuracy, Hermione was 14 by that time.
 Closing on 15.)

-I have recently begun to suspect that Albus probably had at least broached the subject, not with Crouch, but with Fudge, who Albus was still in the habit of regarding as an ally at that time.
-The rapidity of the Ministry’s turn-about from blanketing Black’s suspected whereabouts in Dementors to putting the hunt for him in the hands of a single Auror, to conduct in the course of his other work, as well as the rapidity with which Sirius was exonerated after he was safely dead, now looks just a bit suspicious.
+I have recently begun to suspect that Albus probably had at least broached the subject, not with Crouch, but with Fudge, who Albus was still in the habit of regarding as an ally at that point.
+The rapidity of the Ministry’s turn-about from blanketing Black’s suspected whereabouts in Dementors to putting the hunt for him in the hands of a single Auror, to be conducted in the course of his other work, as well as the rapidity with which Sirius was exonerated after he was safely dead, looks just a bit suspicious.
 I certainly don’t recall anyone catching sight of Pettigrew in the raid on the DoM to have raised the obvious questions in the right offices.

 But Fudge, who I suspect had already been gotten to by Lucius Malfoy, and who was steadily having his confidence in Albus chipped away by Dolores Umbridge, refused to comply fully.
-He willingly withdrew the Dementors — particularly in view of the public relations nightmare that had been narrowly averted when they gratuitously attacked Harry Potter, but he flatly refused to call off the hunt on Albus’s say-so.
+He willingly withdrew the Dementors — particularly in view of the public relations nightmare that had been narrowly averted when they gratuitously attacked Harry Potter, but he flatly refused to call off the hunt for Black on Albus’s say-so.
 And Albus did not press the issue.
 Or, evidently raise the matter with Crouch.

 So.
 Albus has done nothing to undermine Voldemort’s position vis-à-vis any of his potential followers (and why not?
 Voldemort would do it to him — and has!).